StartsMercury/simply-no-shading/README.md

  - Visual features are buggy or doesn't work at all.
  - Crashes, these occur when there are serious incompatibilities needed to be addressed.

-Any signs above should be reported to the [issue tracker](https://github.com/StartsMercury/simply-no-shading/issues).
+Any incompatibilities should be reported to the [issue tracker](https://github.com/StartsMercury/simply-no-shading/issues).

+## Images